AdobeDocs/target-developers/src/pages/implement/server-side/sdk-guides/on-device-decisioning/index.md

 allowFullScreen>
 </iframe>

-For more videos and tutorials, see the [Adobe Target Tutorials](https://experienceleague.adobe.com/docs/target-learn/tutorials/overview.html) guide.
+For more videos and tutorials, see the [Adobe Target Tutorials](https://experienceleague.adobe.com/docs/target-learn/tutorials/overview.html).

 ### Adobe Tech Blog - Part 1: Run Adobe Target NodeJS SDK for experimentation and personalization on edge platforms (Akamai Edge Workers)